sunpy/sunpy/doc/source/guide/data_types/maps.rst

 8. Mapcubes
 -----------
-A mapcube is an ordered list of maps.
+A `~sunpy.map.MapCube` is an ordered list of maps.
 By default, the maps are ordered by their observation date, from earlier maps to later maps.
-A mapcube can be created by supplying multiple existing maps::
+A `~sunpy.map.MapCube` can be created by supplying multiple existing maps::

     mc = sunpy.map.Map([map1, map2], cube=True)